seek-oss/docker-ecr-cache-buildkite-plugin/README.md

     plugins:
       - seek-oss/docker-ecr-cache#v2.0.0:
           tags:
-            - latest
             - build-${BUILDKITE_BUILD_NUMBER}
 ```

-Specifying your own tags makes it easy to reuse the image later in the pipeline.
+These tags are applied *each time the plugin runs*, whether the image is newly built or already exists and was pulled.

 ### AWS ECR specific configuration